-Do police have to read you your Miranda Rights in a DUI case?
+Do police have to read Miranda Rights in a DUI arrest?

-This is one of those misnomers that everybody has in the public and that is if Miranda is not read, most people think that their case is automatically dismissed.
+This is one of those misnomers that most people have - that if Miranda is not read, most people think their case is automatically dismissed.
 Unfortunately, that is not the case.

 Miranda, or the Miranda Warnings, which is taken after the Supreme Court case, Arizona versus Miranda, indicates that a law enforcement officer must read certain warnings to a criminal defendant prior to their statements being used against them in court.